There is no doubt an endless list of greens on the swatches of top manufactures like Benjamin-Moore.

 Because they are the same color!
 In Benjamin Moore, fashion they often mix up the same formula, then create two (or even more sometimes!), color names and numbers for them.

 In this case, Navy Masterpiece is the second name, with a personalized number of 1652.
 You’ll find it in the BM Classics collection.

 Another beautiful paint color from the blue-green collection, this is something to look forward to.

 This blue has deep green undertones – with an LRV of 6 that feels comparatively darker and bolder.

 Yes, it’s the darkest of them all.

 It’s best to pair this color with golden and ivory – as accents.

-Grab a sample stick-on square of Mount Etna here to see how the color will look in your living spaces.
+Grab samples of these two colors here to see how the color will look in your living spaces.